Ozon3Org/Ozon3/methods.md

 **city** : str

-The name of the city/location for which you want air quality data.
+The names of the city/location for which you want air quality data.

 **df** : pandas.Dataframe